srivaayush/the-nEWS-hub/README.md

-# news
+# The nEWS Hub

-A new Flutter application.
+A new Flutter application to stay in touch with all that's going around India.

 ## Getting Started